Share

 Eclipses

-Solar and lunar eclipses usually occur within the same 29.53 day cycle of the Moon (solar eclipse during New Moon, lunar eclipse during Full Moon), and take place between 2 and 5 times each year.
+Solar and lunar eclipses usually occur within the same 29.53-day cycle of the Moon (solar eclipse during New Moon, lunar eclipse during Full Moon) and take place between 2 and 5 times each year.

 The Moon is eclipsed during a lunar eclipse (which is always during a Full Moon), which is to say the Moon travels through the Earth’s shadow during a Full Moon, but this doesn’t happen every Full Moon, just as a solar eclipse doesn’t happen every New Moon.

 Astrologically, eclipses relate to, in part, symbolic death and rebirth or transformation.
 Generally, important beginnings can relate to solar eclipses, and key endings can be symbolic of lunar eclipses.
-Breakthroughs in some way or another tend to be themes.
+Breakthroughs, in some way or another, tend to be themes.

 For instance, if you have natal Moon and 10th house cusp (MC, or Midheaven, the peak or apex of the basic natal chart) close enough by degree in the same sign to a particular lunar eclipse, it’s one potential sign of many that you have some significant changes and completions going on at that time in relation to your 10th (career, status, actions, etc.) and Moon (emotions, habits, personality needs/the inner self, behavior patterns, etc.—the definitions I list here are only meant to offer only a preview).

-New and Full Moons which include eclipses are periods of intensified energy and emotions (more so during a Full Moon/lunar eclipse), and unexpected occurrences are common.
+New and Full Moons, which include eclipses, are periods of intensified energy and emotions (more so during a Full Moon/lunar eclipse), and unexpected occurrences are common.
 On average, the heightened sense of liveliness and even drama of each spans 10 days prior and 3 days after an eclipse, with the intensity peaking at the time of the eclipse.

-Eclipses can be symbolic of weighty changes and during eclipse energy it’s a good idea to be extra cautious about important purchases, signing legal documents or contracts, working out the details of vital arrangements in your business, career, or personal life, and any other higher than average risk-oriented areas of concern.
+Eclipses can be symbolic of weighty changes, and during eclipse energy it’s a good idea to be extra cautious about important purchases, signing legal documents or contracts, working out the details of vital arrangements in your business, career, or personal life, and any other higher-than-average risk-oriented areas of concern.

 Be wary of inspired and, or unusual ideas that you develop near and during an eclipse if they involve financial or other risk of any kind because chances are higher than usual they won’t manifest as you expect due to your reasoning being somewhat distorted.
 Wait a few weeks to review new ideas before initiating.